 The Enslaved People of Poplar Forest

-Documents and archaeological findings reveal most of what is known about Poplar Forest slaves, who left few written records of their own.
+Documents and archaeological findings reveal most of what is known about the men, women, and children enslaved at Poplar Forest, who left few written records of their own.
 Although Jefferson and his overseers wrote mainly about work schedules, births, deaths and the economics of running a large plantation, these accounts contain few glimpses into the slaves’ private world.

 Members of the Hubbard Family